-Due to the recent increase in COVID-19 community cases, the Government will be tightening the safe management measures for memorials and funerals.
-The following guidelines for memorials and funerals conducted by our Pastors and ministry staff will be implemented from 8 May 2021:
+As we move back to Phase 3 (Heightened Alert), the following guidelines for memorials and funerals conducted by our Pastors and ministry staff will be implemented with effect from 14 June 2021:

 1. Restrictions on Attendees